-Transcripts, syllabi and/or course descriptions are required to determine transferability of credit, if any, and must be provided by the applicant.
-The Executive Director, Program Leads and applicable faculty members as required will review the provided documentation to determine if the courses cover the necessary educational material to be comparative to a course offered in the program at First Institute.
-The applicant will be notified in writing of the decision regarding the Petition for Transfer of Credit.
+Transcripts, syllabi and/or course descriptions are required to determine transferability of credit, and must be provided by the applicant.
+The documentation provided will be reviewed to determine if the curriculum meets the educational objectives for comparable courses offered in the program at First Institute.
+The applicant will be notified in writing of the decision regarding the petition for Transfer of Credit.
 The following guidelines apply when courses are considered for credit transfer at First Institute:

-- The credits or clock hours must be earned at an accredited institution within the last 24 months to be considered by First Institute. - A minimum grade of "C" or its equivalent will be considered.

-• A student must complete at least seventy-five percent (75%) of First Institute's program in order to receive a Certificate of Completion except in cases of institutional closure or teach out.
+- The credits or clock hours must be earned at an accredited institution within the last 24 months to be considered by First Institute. - A minimum grade of "C" or its equivalent will be considered. - A student must complete at least seventy-five percent (75%) of First Institute's program in order to receive a Certificate of Completion except in cases of institutional closure or teach out.

-If First Institute approves a transfer of credit for prior education, the current tuition and any financial aid to be awarded will be adjusted to ensure a pro-rated tuition reduction for transfer of credit awarded and will be proportionally reduced by the number of credit/clock hours approved for transfer into First Institute.
-First Institute does not offer any options for earning credit through examination with the exception of an institutional closure or teach out.
+If First Institute approves a transfer of credit for prior education, the current tuition and any financial aid to be awarded will be adjusted to ensure a pro-rated tuition reduction for transfer of credit and will be proportionally reduced by the number of credit/clock hours approved for transfer into First Institute.
+First Institute does not offer any options for earning credit through examination with the exception of an institutional closure or teachout.